Atrophic vaginitis

-• Atrophic vaginitis is a condition where the lining of your vagina gets drier, thinner and inflamed because of a lack of oestrogen.
+• When the lining of your vagina gets drier, thinner and inflamed because of a lack of oestrogen it's called atrophic vaginitis.

 • Symptoms include burning, itching, spotting, pain during sex, and needing to pee often.

-• You don’t have to live with these symptoms as there are simple and effective treatments available for atrophic vaginitis.
+• You don’t have to live with it – there are simple and effective treatments available.

 Older woman with glasses on head